-When you’re traveling, a great place to visit in many towns or cities is a cemetery.
-In cities like Boston or New York, there are area tours that actually include visits to graveyards.
-These can be for historical, pop culture or supernatural reasons.
-(Ghost Tours…I’m looking at you.)
-But even if there isn’t a professional tour going through, a cemetery can be a wonderful stop on your own.
-While on vacation or even in your own hometown here are some reasons to visit cemeteries.
+Even if there isn’t a professional tour going through, a cemetery can be a wonderful stop on your own.
+While on vacation or even in your own hometown, here are some reasons to visit cemeteries.

 Vacations are expensive so it’s nice to pick a few places that are free to visit.
 You can even take the whole family.
 Some cemeteries may ask for donations, but that’s rare.
 As a rule, they are usually free and open to the general public.

-Rural areas might have acres of graves to view while a city cemetery might be smaller and tucked in between two buildings.
+Rural areas might have acres of graves to view while a city cemetery might be smaller and nestled between two buildings.
 No matter, each one has some beauty in the way they’ve been designed and set up.

 Engraving headstones or monuments takes real artistry.
 Visit cemeteries and look for sculptures such as angels or cherubs atop some graves.
 Others might have beautiful designs or meaningful epitaphs.
 Quotes can include original observations as well as lines from beloved poems.

-Walking around any cemetery allows you time to reflect.
-You can think about the past – your own as well as the community you’re in.
-Consider your lost loved ones and the memories they evoke.
+Walking around any cemetery allows me time to reflect.
+I think about the past – my own as well as the community I’m in.
+I always find myself thinking about lost loved ones and the memories they evoke.

 Some people like a quiet place to sit and relax.
 You might also want a space to walk uninterrupted where you can hear the wind or water.
 Cemeteries are peaceful in a way that you have to visit in person to experience.

-Too many people have this mistaken notion that cemeteries are sad places.
-Depressing even.
+Too many people have this mistaken notion that cemeteries are sad or depressing places.
 This isn’t true.
-Next time you have a free afternoon, or are traveling, visit cemeteries and see for yourself.
+Next time you have a free afternoon or are traveling, visit cemeteries and see for yourself.
 They are important parts of our history and community.